alegomes/jkilometer/README.markdown

 Usually, perf tests lacks structured data.
 When tuning an environment, people underestimates the need to collect metrics in such a way that graphical analysis could be handled to generate clear conclusions.

 Yes, I know JMeter can generate some metrics and even collect data from tested servers.
 But, as far as I know, it's limited (based on Tomcat's Manager application).
 I didn't realize yet any way to get fine grained infos from tested servers during a load test execution.
-We need to know how is the server memory, the system load and how many blocked threads exists during the test lifecycle.
+We need to know how does the server memory works, the system load and how many blocked threads exists during the test lifecycle.
 Well, I do know how to get all these data using SSH and Unix commands.
-The point is I never found an out-of-the-box feature to synchronize this remote data to JMeter results.
-And that's why I developed this BASH scripts.
+The point is I've never found an out-of-the-box feature to synchronize this remote data to JMeter results.
+And that's why I've developed this BASH scripts.
 It aims to wrap JMeter execution, collect remote data during the testing process and compile it as a single and integrated unit.

 But I'm not the best person to talk about all this stuff.
 I'm sure you can find better content out there.
 Just google for performance tests or even benchmarking strategies.
 The point is we need to gather data.
 And we need consistent data across every step made on the test cycle.